Water pollution

 How Can One Person Reduce Environmental Pollution?

 How can an individual take steps to prevent pollution?
 This question may seem simple, but it’s actually a big challenge that many people and nations around the world are trying to solve.
 According to the World Health Organization, pollution is a major cause of death worldwide.
 According to research, different kinds of pollution, such as air, water, soil, sound pollution, etc., are responsible for about 40% of the deaths around the world.
-And the World Health Organization (WHO) found out that household air pollution and ambient air pollution cause 7 million premature deaths annually worldwide.
+According to WHO, household air pollution and ambient air pollution cause 7 million premature deaths annually worldwide.
 As the number of people living in cities increases, so does the amount of pollution.
 So, one should take proper steps to fight pollution.

-Why Is It Necessary to Fight against Pollution at Individual Level?
+Why Is It Necessary to Fight against Pollution at an Individual Level?

 When we think of pollution, we usually think of things that are released into the environment by large organisations or governments.
 However, some pollution is also caused by individuals.
 Pollution at the individual level can greatly impact the environment and public health.